 In the seventh month, some babies start to try and crawl, although some may take a little bit longer.
 Many infants can start to imitate speech, although it may not make much sense yet!

 At this stage, parents may start to notice that their baby shows signs of anxiety when they are removed from them.
-They may also start to say 'mama' and 'dada', however they may not distinguish between the words and each parent just yet.
+They may also start to say 'mama' or 'dada', however they may not distinguish between the words and each parent just yet.

 Many babies may have a more developed sense of hand-eye coordination and begin to pick up small objects.
 At the same time, parents may notice that their baby tries to grab the spoon when being fed.